Yoshiko182985/python-learnings/README.md

 # Jo's Code Journeys

  * A hello world intro with a metric fuckton of notes
- * Essentially, a glorified coding to-do list with some projects
+ * A glorified coding to-do list with some projects for T
+ * A confusing yet "dynamic" python file that makes a "static" html file

 ## And now to learn about MD format!